Where We Serve / South Gumuz Bible Translation

 The Full Bible is Essential for the South Gumuz

-The South Gumuz New Testament is in use, but the Old Testament is urgently needed.
-The full Bible reveals the foundation of Christian faith through God’s promises and salvation story, while also fostering connections with Muslim neighbors by sharing common narratives.
+The South Gumuz New Testament is in use.
+The Old Testament is still in progress.
+Together, the full Bible gives churches access to the whole story of God’s promises and redemption.
+It also supports respectful conversations with Muslim neighbors through shared biblical history.

 This project focuses on the South Gumuz people in the Kamashi Zone, where Christianity thrives amid smaller Muslim and traditional African faith communities.
 Church and community leaders have established a translation office, formed a strong team, and secured resources to advance this work.